danielrive/danielr-nordcloud/README.md

 ## Remove all the posts

-To delete all the post created in Ghost, a lambda function was created
+To delete all the post created in Ghost, a lambda function is created by terraform, to run it you can move to AWS Lambda service and execute the funcion.
+The function needs the Admin API Token to access to the Ghost site.

 ## Remove infrastructure resources

 Run the following command if you want to delete the resources created.